 Integration with the NVIDIA stereo driver

-Switch the S3D-USB emitter to NVIDIA mode
+Switch the S3D-Emitter to NVIDIA mode

 Check that the emitter is connected correctly.
 Open the 'Device Manager'.
 Press Win+R on your keyboard, the 'Run' window will open.
 Enter the line devmgmt.msc command and press Enter.